RSAF Chinooks arrive to assist in Hurricane Harvey disaster relief

 Record rains and flooding in the wake of Harvey have killed at least 25 and driven tens of thousands from their homes.

-In a press release, the Defence Ministry said the helicopters arrived at 6.50am (Singapore time) on Thursday to help with the Texas Army National Guard’s relief efforts.
+In a press release, the Defence Ministry said the helicopters arrived in Temple, Texas at 6.50am (Singapore time) on Thursday to help with the Texas Army National Guard’s relief efforts.

 The RSAF Chinooks will transport evacuees as well as deliver equipment and supplies, MINDEF said.